Lestropie/Zalesky2020b/README.md

 In this scenario all filtering methods converge toward an approx. 26% effect size in the affected bundle.
 While this is not equivalent to the 40% reduction in streamline count, that metric is *not* a gold standard measure of "magnitude of pathology" in this case.
-The biological connectivity of this bundle depends on the precise contents of the central pathological voxel-how many axons are fully intact and how many are bisected-which was not provided and cannot be unambiguously inferred from the FOD data or the description of the pathology.
+The biological connectivity of this bundle depends on the precise contents of the central pathological voxel—how many axons are fully intact and how many are bisected—which was not provided and cannot be unambiguously inferred from the FOD data or the description of the pathology.
+The image below is intended to demonstrate this ambiguity for further consideration:

 ![bundle_shear](images/bundle_shear.png)